You’ve been nailing your diet and decide to have a cheat day.

-When you consider the increase in sodium and carbohydrate consumption, it would be possiblenot be out of the realm of possibility to see a 5-pound weight gain from water retention after a cheat day.
+When you consider the increase in sodium and carbohydrate consumption, it would be possible to see a 5-pound weight gain from water retention after a cheat day.
 However, you should see this weight gain dissipate within 24-48 hours.

-In order to determine what a normal amount of weight gain is for you after a day of treat meals, you must consider (1) the sodium and carbohydrate content in your regular diet and (2) the amount of carbs and sodium consumed in your cheat day.
+In order to determine what a normal amount of weight gain is for you after a cheat day, you must consider (1) the sodium and carbohydrate content in your regular diet and (2) the number of carbs and sodium consumed on your cheat day.

 Will Gaining Weight After A Cheat Day Ruin My Progress?

-The success of your fat loss phase depends directly on your adherence to a calories deficit over a consistent period of time.
+The success of your fat loss phase depends directly on your adherence to a calorie deficit over a consistent period of time.